-The Center also offers ART CLASSES, free weekly movies, day trips, a Quilting Guild, Wii Bowling, a Mah Jongg group, the Rythmairs Senior Choral, a Book Club, Belly Dance classes, a monthly Lunch & Learn series, and more.
-A complete list of offerings and class schedules can be found in the monthly newsletter available at the Pitkin Community Center, Town Hall, the Library, on Channel 14 and in the Rare Reminder on the last Thursday of each month, as well as the Parks & Recreation Department brochure.
-Newsletters are also available at housing sites throughout town, and at many local churches and doctors' offices.
+The Center also offers ART CLASSES, free weekly movies, day trips, a quilting guild, Wii bowling, a Mah Jongg group, Bingo, Set Back, monthly Lunch & Learn Educational Events and more.
+A complete list of offerings and class schedules can be found in the monthly newsletter available at the Pitkin Community Center, Town Hall, the Wethersfield Library, and in the Rare Reminder each month, as well as the Parks & Recreation Department brochure.
+Newsletters are also available at housing sites throughout town, and at many local churches and libraries.
 A PDF version of the newsletter can be found among the documents listed at the bottom of this page.
-New in 2015 is the ability to register for classes online.
+Members may REGISTER FOR CLASSES ONLINE

-Health and Wellness Programs
+Health and Wellness Programs & member services

 Listing files in 'Social / Youth / Senior Services Documents '